The following explains how to revise your contact information.

 • Copy and paste the information into another document

-In order to modify any data in the database, you must be in the Edit Mode.
-To enter this mode, click on the Modify button.
-The screen will refresh and now the Modify button will appear depressed as shown in Figure 4.
+In order to modify any data in the database, you must first click on the Modify button.
+The screen will refresh and you may revise data in some of the fields.

 action buttons